 As with any community, it is necessary to have guidelines and directions which will enable each person to achieve their optimal potential.
-Academic experiences and extracurricular life at Huntingdon offer the student an opportunity for growth in the most affirmative way.
+Academic experiences and extracurricular life at Huntingdon College offer students opportunities for growth in the most affirmative way.
 Students are responsible for acquainting themselves with the College's policies and requirements in this catalog and in the Student Handbook.